konnorve/konnorve/README.md

 🌱 I’m currently learning Plotly and React

-💞️ I’m looking to collaborate on microbial genomic modeling and knowledge graphing.
+💞️ I’m looking to collaborate on spatial genomics and knowledge graphing.

-📫 How to reach me kve@mit.edu
+📫 How to reach me kve@caltech.edu

 <!---
 konnorve/konnorve is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.